Estuary

 Pros

-• Data Quality Integration: Includes robust data profiling, cleansing, and enrichment capabilities, ensuring high quality data throughout the integration process.
+• Data Quality Integration: This includes robust data profiling, cleansing, and enrichment capabilities, ensuring high-quality data throughout the integration process.

 • Advanced Transformations: Provides a rich set of data transformation functions, allowing for complex data manipulations and calculations.